Read this guide if you'd like to know

 }

 Did you know you can contribute translations to Matomo?
-In case you want to improve an existing translation, translate a missing one or add a new language go to Matomo Translations and sign up for an account.
+In case you want to improve an existing translation, translate a missing one or add a new language go to the Matomo Project on Weblate.
+If you just want to make a quick suggestion for a change (e.g. to fix a typo you noticed while using Matomo), you don't need an account.

 Follow these guidelines when creating your own translation keys: